dnl-jst/eat-my-spam-wordpress/README.md

-# Eat My Spam! for WordPress
+# EatMySpam for WordPress

-This plugin allows you to use the free Eat My Spam public API to check your WordPress comments for spam.
+This plugin allows you to use the free EatMySpam public API to check your WordPress comments for spam.